HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

-With respect to PCA, HyperPCA suppresses the noise components, thus reconstructing the main emission lines of Ni and Au as separate contributions. \Cref{fig:niau_dwt_pca} shows PC-1 and PC-5 containing Ni and Au separately: other PCs between those either replicate the presence of the Au line, or present effects due to experimental conditions (see, for instance, Figure~9 in the supplementary material).
-The explained variance of the PCs is also better reconstructed, as the Ni distribution is clearly responsible for the majority of the total variance, while Au starts to be relevant only from lower ranked PCs.
-The principal contribution of HyperPCA is therefore a better reconstruction of the loading vectors and their associated explained variance ratio: though less than \SI{1}{\percent}, it is still important to quantify correctly these values in order to extract the whole information contained in the data as accurately as possible.
-Improvements are also present in the score maps as the Au map in PC-1, in this case, is definitely better defined than in the case of PCA, but it also presents a neater edge segmentation with respect to the line intensity maps in~\Cref{fig:niau_reconstruction}.
-The mapping of the Ni distribution, not reconstructed with PCA, is here visible in a lighter nuance of the colour map in the top left part of PC-5 in~\Cref{fig:niau_dwt_pca}.
-The increase in quality is also visible with respect to the line intensity maps in~\Cref{fig:niau_reconstruction} as the edge of the Ni distribution is neater in HyperPCA, and the almost total removal of the background noise leads to a better definition of the Ni distribution in the bottom right part of the mapping, as shown in the reference maps in~\Cref{fig:niau_ground_truth}.
+With respect to \pca, \hyperpca suppresses the noise components, thus extracting the main emission lines of Ni and Au as separate contributions.
+The second columns of \Cref{fig:niau_pca} shows \pcn{2} and \pcn{5} containing Ni and Au separately.
+Other \pcs between those present effects due to experimental conditions: noise cancellation and wavelet filtering expose uncertainties due to photons being captured by different pixels in the detection system Though, chemically, these \pcs may represent the same element, they must be extracted to reflect the correct geometrical rank of the signal matrix. \hyperpca leads to a more precise representation of the signal, at the cost of a greater number of \pcs being extracted.
+For instance, \Cref{fig:niau_dwt-kpca_derivative} in the appendix shows one component presenting a residual effect due to photons being detected by neighboring pixels of the CCD sensor: this was extracted as a \emph{first derivative} signal of the Au line.
+The principal contribution of \hyperpca is therefore a better extraction of the loading vectors and their associated explained variance ratio: though less than \SI{1}{\percent}, it is still important to quantify correctly these values in order to extract the whole information contained in the data as accurately as possible.
+Improvements are also present in the score maps as the Au map in \pcn{2}, in this case, is definitely better defined than in the case of \pca, but it also presents a neater edge segmentation with respect to the line intensity maps in~\Cref{fig:niau_pca}.
+The mapping of the Ni distribution, not extracted by \pca, is here visible in a lighter nuance of the colour map in the top left part of \pcn{5} on the right of~\Cref{fig:niau_pca}.
+The increase in quality is also visible with respect to the line intensity maps in~\Cref{fig:niau_pca} as the edge of the Ni distribution is neater in \hyperpca, and the almost total removal of the background noise leads to a better definition of the Ni distribution in the bottom right part of the mapping, as shown in the reference maps in~\Cref{fig:niau_ground_truth}.